vatsalya-gupta/bgutbook/manuscript/part_1_basic_commands/chapter_102_printing.md

 As a final remark, to leave you with some food for thought, what happens if you remove the quotes from the solution of the last exercise?
 Now go and watch a comedy film, or you will have nightmares.

-Suggested film for the evening: Catch Me If You Can (2002)
+Suggested film for the evening: Catch Me If You Can (2002) - A film about the dangers of becoming too skilled with printing.